 What Is Intelligent Automation?

-- Transitional mode of operations: At this stage, the network operator will have identified which network domain or specific network functions to virtualize, and the approach to managing and orchestrating these resources, including a ‘lightweight’ integration into key OSS elements such as order management, customer self-service portals, and billing.
+- Transitional mode of operations: At this stage, the service provider will have identified which network domain or specific network functions to virtualize, and the approach to managing and orchestrating these resources, including ‘lightweight’ integration into key OSS elements such as order management, customer self-service portals, and billing.
 This often takes the form of adopting SDN-based control within a vendor or technology domain, or deploying a new virtualized service for a select group of customers.
 An important step for the service provider at this evolutionary stage is the move from a siloed, inventory-centric service fulfilment model to a Lifecycle Service Orchestration (LSO) approach that provides unified, end-to-end service inventory and control across multiple domains.
 At this point, operators can also begin leveraging analytics to derive actionable insights from network performance data.

 - Future mode of operations: In the final stage of evolution, the service provider utilizes intelligent automation, guided by the cornerstones of multi-domain LSO, with integrated analytics and machine learning-assisted decision-making.
 With an architecture based on tight interworking between these components, service provider operations benefit from continuous learning and the ability to dynamically adapt to changing service demands and traffic patterns.
 In addition to reducing costs through predictive and proactive operations, as well as end-to-end automation, this enables the delivery of more differentiated services and a higher-quality experience for end-customers.